JamesH003/flight_academy/README.md

 - **Landing Page**

     - Visitors to the site will first encounter the landing page which is the homepage of the site.
 The homepage consists of a navbar at the top with a hero background image as the main feature of the page.
 The navbar is a solid dark colour with contrasting white text displaying the site name/logo and a contrasting red Font Awesome icon.
-On medium sized screens and larger, the right side of the navbar features navigation links to the training, voucher and contact us page.
+On medium-sized screens and larger, the right side of the navbar features navigation links to the training, voucher and contact us page.
 A vertical white divider line separates the navigation links from the account and shopping bag links.
 The main section of the page features a background image of a line of aircraft with a dark overlay with graduated darkness.
 There is also a large, bright and contrasting Learn More button which links to the About page.

 ![screenshot](documentation/features/features-homepage.png)